Dental Admission Test Practice Test

 - Pattern Folding: Visualizing 3D objects after folding patterns.

-3. reading Comprehension Test (RC):
+3. memorizing Comprehension Test (RC):

-- Analyzing main ideas, supporting details, and author's tone.
+- Analyzing main ideas- supporting details- and author's tone.

 - Making inferences and drawing conclusions from the text.